Augusto Farfus

-Augusto Celestino Farfus dos Santos Jr. (born 3 September 1983) is a Brazilian professional racing driver, and BMW Motorsport works driver.
+Augusto Celestino Farfus dos Santos Jr. (born 3 September 1983) is a Brazilian professional racing driver, and BMW Motorsport works driver since 2007.
 He lives in Monaco.

+Once a test driver for BMW Sauber in Formula One, Farfus competed in the WTCC between 2005 and 2010, and DTM between 2012 and 2018.
+He has been most successful in GT racing, winning the Nürburgring 24 Hours in 2010 and 2025, and the Intercontinental GT Challenge in 2020 alongside Nicky Catsburg.
+Farfus has also won at Bathurst, Macau, and twice at Daytona for BMW.

 Early years

 Born in Curitiba, Farfus first tasted racing in minibike races and won the local championships in 1991.

-Like many drivers, his motorsport career began with karting.
-In 1992, at the age of 9 years, he won the Paraná state championship (cadet class), and mainly competed in São Paulo states championship from 1993 to 1998.
+Like many drivers, Farfus' motorsport career began with karting.
+In 1992, at the age of nine, he won the Paraná state championship (cadet class), and mainly competed in São Paulo states championship from 1993 to 1998.
 In 1999 he succeeded in both winning the Italian Winter Cup and finishing runner-up in the North American Championship.
 He is married to Elirane Johnsson.

 Formula racing

 Farfus demonstrating the BMW Sauber F1.07.

-In 2000 Farfus moved to Italy and competed in the Formula Renault Italian championship and the Eurocup series for the next two years, winning the Eurocup in 2001.
+In 2000, Farfus moved to Italy and competed in the Formula Renault Italian championship and the Eurocup series for the next two years, winning the Eurocup in 2001.

-For 2002 he joined Draco Racing in Euro Formula 3000.
-In 2003 he won the Euro Formula 3000 Championship aged just 20 years old.
+For 2002, Farfus joined Draco Racing in Euro Formula 3000.
+In 2003, he won the Euro Formula 3000 Championship aged just 20 years old.

 Touring cars

 Alfa Romeo

-From 2004 to 2006 Farfus was a factory Alfa Romeo (N.Technology) driver in the European Touring Car Championship and later, the World Touring Car Championship.
+From 2004 to 2006, Farfus was a factory Alfa Romeo (N.Technology) driver in the European Touring Car Championship and later, the World Touring Car Championship.

-In the 2006 season Farfus fought for the title against Andy Priaulx and Jörg Müller until the final race in Macau, but a string of bad results and too many retirements meant Farfus ended the season in 3rd place.
+In the 2006 season, Farfus fought for the title against Andy Priaulx and Jörg Müller until the final race in Macau, but a string of bad results and too many retirements meant he ended the season in third place.